GitBruno/myProfiles/README.md

 myProfiles
 ==========

-A compilation of additional colour profiles.
+A compilation of additional colour profiles for print.

 Installation
 ------------